 Elaboration & Examples:

-Clicks: A common one, but needs to be subtle (see point 2).
-A soft "tap" or "pop."
+Clicks: A subtle "tap" or "pop."

 Toggles/Switches: A sound indicating "on" vs. "off" state change.